 Repairs aren’t necessarily the place where you want to skimp on costs.
-However, there are some great ways you can save money on repair costs for your Detroit rentals.
-Below, learn about some of our favorite ways landlords can save money making repairs on your Detroit investment properties.
+However, there are some great ways you can save money on repair costs for your Southeast Michigan rentals.
+Below, learn about some of our favorite ways landlords can save money making repairs on your Southeast Michigan investment properties.

 Build A Team